lifinance/sdk/README.md

 This package allow to access to LiFi API which finds the best cross-chain routs on different bridges.
 The routes can then executed via the SDK.
 Learn more about LiFi on (https://li.finance).

+Check out the [Changelog](./CHANGELOG.md) to see what changed in the last releases.

 ## Extend the SDK